Real Madrid legend Raul has had his odds cut in the betting on who will succeed under-pressure Zinedine Zidane as first-team manager.

-Free agent Pochettino is the current 7/4 favourite with Paddy Power and Betfair to take over from Zidane and the Argentine has never hidden his desire that he would like the opportunity to take one of world football's most prestigious jobs.
+However, free agent Pochettino has in the past hinted that he would like the opportunity to take one of world football's most prestigious jobs.

 Real Madrid legend Raul is the second favourite at 7/2 with Paddy Power and Betfair and he would be a popular choice among Los Blancos fans if the club decide to part company with Zidane.